raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 ## Improving the accuracy of your program

-The average speed of the ISS is not a secret, but it is not really constant and there are several factors that can affect its speed, for example the altitude.
+The average speed of the ISS is not a secret, but the ISS's speed is not really constant and there are several factors that can affect it, for example the altitude.
 If the altitude has changed, then the ISS must have fired its boosters and therefore the speed must have changed.
 To increase your chances of getting your program run on the ISS, ask yourself if your program is sensitive enough to the subtle changes that will affect the speed that the ISS is travelling.

 On the [N2YO.com website](https://www.n2yo.com/?s=25544), you can see live data of the ISS which shows how its altitude changes during orbit.
 You can also see when the ISS will next be passing over your location.